Last Updated on August 16, 2023

 When it comes to working out a Route 66 budget, many different things can affect the total cost.
 Are you flying in from overseas?
 How long will you be spending on the Route?
 Will you need a rental car?
 How much do you plan on eating?
 Etc etc!
 In this post, I give you a rough idea of how much doing Route 66 cost, from the fuel cost to attraction fees and hotels!

 Disclosure: This post contains affiliate links.
 I may may a small commission on purchases made after clicking the link, at no extra cost to you.
+I do my best to try and keep information up-to-date but please check direct with businesses for current opening times and prices.
 For more information, visit my Privacy and Disclosure Policy.

 Prices correct at the time of writing.